mittielawrence22/notes/README.md

 6. Keep up-date with new technologies and programming languages.
 Learning new skills can help make you a better programmer and open up new job opportunities.
 7. Don't be afraid to ask for help or to learn from others' code or projects online.
 There is always something to gain from studying the work of others and adapting it to your needs.
 8. Finally, practice makes perfect.
 The more you code, the better you will become at it.
 Dedicate time each day to practicing your skills and you'll soon see improvement.

+# 2024-02-06
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that is easy to read, understand, and maintain.
+Remember that clarity triumphs over complexity.
+Always strive for modular design, practice consistent naming conventions, and refactor regularly.
+Debugging is twice as hard as writing the code in the first place; therefore, focus on writing clean code that minimizes bugs.
+Lastly, never underestimate the value of well-documented code, as it enhances collaboration and future development."

+In essence: "Simplicity is the ultimate sophistication." — Leonardo da Vinci, a principle equally applicable to the art and science of programming.